mousamighosh216/Task2_TNP/README.md

 # Task2_TNP

-<h4> Front end for a Resgistration Website using HTML and CSS </h4>
+<h4> Front end for a Resgistration Website using JavaScript, HTML and CSS </h4>